 Scented candles to reduce anxiety

 A study conducted by Keville and Green (2009) reports that imbalances of psychological wellbeing such as depression can be improved with the use of scented candles and oils.
-For example, they are certain scented candles that help reduce feelings of fear and anxiety, reducing stress and lifting mood.
-Some scented candles that can be used in practice to support clients struggling with anxiety or stress are:
+For example, certain scented candles can help reduce feelings of fear and anxiety, reducing stress and lifting mood.

-- Frankincense - helps battle anxiety and gives a great stress relief.
+- frankincense - helps battle anxiety and gives great stress relief

 My recommendation to those who want to increase their sense of calm is to try one of the following:

-- Meditating daily, enhancing their space with candlelight.
+- meditating daily, enhancing your space with candlelight

-- Popping on their favourite relaxation scent and winding down with a lovely book.
+- popping on your favourite relaxation scent and winding down with a lovely book

-Why don’t you try yourself, after a long and stressful day, to de-stress by lighting a candle and allowing its scents to travel you to a soothing place where you can relax and enjoy the rest of the day.
-Try one next time you are having a stressful day - you won’t regret it!
+Why don’t you try it yourself?
+After a long and stressful day, de-stress by lighting an aromatherapy candle and allow its scent to take you to a soothing place where you can relax and enjoy the rest of the day.